Jonas Forshell

 • an about page that gives the longer version of how I work and why

-• a content structure that makes it easy to keep adding examples and writing without rebuilding the whole site each time
+• a content structure that makes it easy to keep adding examples without rebuilding the whole site each time

-The important part was not only that these pages existed.
-It was that they worked together.
+The pages had to work together.
 The examples needed to support the claims on the homepage.
-The writing needed to sound like the same person.
 The about page needed to deepen the story without turning into corporate profile copy.

 Illustrated examples page showing a one-column list of practical work examples with thumbnails and tags